kostich/uptime-gopher/README.md

 ## Configuration

-To configure the program, copy `config.json.example` to `config.json` and fill the missing values.
+To configure the program, copy `config.json.example` to `config.json` and fill the missing MySQL values.

+You will need an MySQL database and a MySQL user with ALL privileges on the given database.

 To define the hosts you want to check, copy `hosts.json.example` to `hosts.json` and add your hosts.